Everyone Who's Presenting at the 2019 Golden Globes

 The 2019 Golden Globes will certainly be star-studded!

-After much anticipation, the Hollywood Foreign Press Association announced on Thursday the full list of celebrities who will be presenting at the annual awards show in Beverly Hills, California, this weekend.
+After much anticipation, the Hollywood Foreign Press Association announced the celebrities who will be presenting at the annual awards show in Beverly Hills, California, this weekend.

 Previous Golden Globe winners Halle Berry, Sterling K. Brown, Idris Elba, Jamie Lee Curtis and Jessica Chastain will all be taking the stage, along with Chadwick Boseman, Catherine Zeta-Jones and Ben Stiller.